 October 16 is World Food Day, a day when people come together to declare their commitment to eradicate hunger within a lifetime.

 Many school-age children across the globe depend on school feeding programs for morning and mid-day meals.
 School feeding programs incentivize parents to keep children in school and provide students the essential nutrients to stay healthy and able to learn.

 Proposed Sustainable Development Goal 16: “Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.”

 The UN General Assembly adopted this ambitious objective as one of the 17 new Sustainable Development Goals (“SDGs”) when they convened last week.
 This is a landmark recognition of the importance of justice services for poverty eradication and sustainable, inclusive development.
 But how will it work in practice?

 In the midst of ensuing debates around this question, Colombia offers valuable lessons.
-In a country torn by almost seven decades of civil war and conflict, Yet inefficiencies of the courts, and their concentration in select urban centers, raise the cost of access.
+In a country torn by almost seven decades of civil war and conflict, access to justice is critical for the advancement of peace and development.
+Yet inefficiencies of the courts, and their concentration in select urban centers, raise the cost of access.
 Compounded by lack of information, these barriers have kept justice services out of reach for many citizens, particularly for the poor and most vulnerable.

 Imagine being forced to flee your home at gunpoint in the middle of the night to escape impending violence, taking only what you can carry or perhaps only what you are wearing.
 This was the situation for many residents of Montes de Maria in the Caribbean region of Colombia during the early 2000s.